 You'll push through your heels and drive your feet into the ground as you pull the bar up.
 Think about bringing your hips through to extension as the bar passes the knees.

-With your left arm you'll hold the position while your right arm perform the required reps.
+With your left arm, you'll hold the position while your right arm performs the required reps.
 Once you've done the work on the right side, switch - hold the right arm isometrically while the left arm goes to work.

 Russian Swing Kettlebell SwingYou'll hold a bell between your legs.
 To initiate you'll let the bell swing out in front of you to create momentum.
 On the way back as the bell sweeps through your legs, you'll take your hips back with it while keeping a tight, flat back.

 Once your glutes and hamstrings are stretched at the back of the swing, you'll drive your hips forward to swing the bell up to eye level.
 Once the bell gets to eye level, let it naturally fall through your legs to initiate the next rep.

 The ultimate body-weight move everyone hates.
 However, there isn't a match when it comes to picking a conditioning movement that requires no equipment like the burpee.

 Start standing tall.
 You'll place your hands on the ground (push up position) and then kick your feet out so you're fully extended from the hips to the knees.
 Perform a push.
 Kick your feet back up and perform a jump clap at the top.
 Repeat.